jianhengLiu/LDSO-ROS/README.md

 ## RUN on self device

 ```bash
 roslaunch realsense2_camera rs_camera.launch
 rosrun ldso_ros run_dso_node
 ```

+#### Initialization

+The current initializer is not very good... it is very slow and occasionally fails.
+Make sure, the initial camera motion is slow and "nice" (i.e., **a lot of translation and little rotation**) during initialization.
+Possibly replace by your own initializer.

 # LDSO: Direct Sparse Odometry with Loop Closure